* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 5. Freeze the gyoza for 2-3 months.

-Flash freezing the gyoza on a baking tray first prevents them from sticking together in the freezer and turning into one big clump.
+Flash-freezing the gyoza on a baking tray first prevents them from sticking together in the freezer and turning into one big clump.

-You can squeeze it out with your hands, suck it out with a straw or submerge the freezer bag in water to force the air out.
+Getting rid of the excess air is an essential step because air leads to freezer burn.
+You can squeeze it out with your hands, suck it out with a straw, or submerge the freezer bag in water to force the air out.
+If you have a vacuum sealer – even better, use this.

 How to reheat frozen gyoza

 It’s best to reheat gyoza straight from frozen because thawing them will lead to mushy skins.
 I recommend the pan-frying method.
 Heat some oil in a skillet and add the gyoza crispy-side down.
-Fry for 2-3 minutes before adding a sprinkle of water and a lid to steam the inside.
+Fry for 2-3 minutes before adding a splash of water and a lid to steam the inside.

 With this, you achieve a crispy bottom, soft skin, and an evenly heated middle.